Gomaozao/Gomaozao/README.md

 ### Known Technologies:

-## C, Go, Rust, Python, JavaScript, SQL
+## C, Go, Rust, Python, JavaScript, SQL, Postgree, Ruby

 <!--
 **Gomaozao/Gomaozao** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.